 Additionally, when employees are aware of the dangers and threats that exist with cyber threats, they're less likely to click on malicious links or open attachments from unknown sources.
 This means that your business is less likely to experience attacks, which again brings the benefit of less downtime.

-10. Boosts employee confidence and morale
+10. Cybersecurity awareness boosts employee confidence and morale

 Many employees feel more confident in the company's security posture when they have completed security awareness training.
 The training imparts a feeling of ability among the staff, meaning they'll never feel vulnerable in the event of attacks.